allenhuang0/VMotionDrive-Vision-Enhanced-Wearable-Control-for-Cars/README.md

 ## Abstract

-In the expansive domain of autonomous driving, where vehicles often operate in isolation from human intervention, our innovation strives to reintroduce human interaction – but from a perspective not previously explored.
+In autonomous driving, where vehicles often operate in isolation from human intervention, our innovation strives to reintroduce human interaction – but from a perspective not previously explored.
 Instead of being limited within the cabin, we imagine a world where drivers can step out and control their vehicles from the outside.
-This proposal is advantageous for narrow parking situations or navigating congested areas.\
+Our proposal is advantageous for narrow parking situations or navigating congested areas.
-While adept at capturing gestures, vision-only systems often have difficulty achieving the precision needed for car controls, especially in environments with variable lighting or obstructions.
+While good at recognizing gestures, vision-based systems often have difficulty achieving the precision needed for car controls, especially for moving gestures.
 On the other hand, while promising accuracy, wearable-only solutions suffer from their continuous signal transmission, which can blur the boundaries of intentional commands.
-We aim to capitalize on the gesture recognition of the former and the precision of the latter by fusing vision with wearables.
+We aim to invent a novel control scheme that seamlessly integrates vision and wearable devices.

 ## Objective